rstacruz/cheatsheets/goby.md

 Foo.new.bar b  #=> 3
 ```

-When local variables are declared and then forms a block (such as `Block.new`), the  local variables within the block behaves as if they are "preserved" within the block when executed like instance variables of the block object.
+When local variables are declared and then forms a block (such as `Block.new`), the local variable within the block behaves as if they are "preserved" within the block when executed like instance variables of the block object.

 Actually, when the block is executed, the local variables are simply resolved to the ones in the original environment that the block was formed.
 In other words, such pre-declared local variables within the block has a **lexical scope** (performs static resolutions), and the behavior is called a **closure**.